clarkfitzg/pems_fd/web/paper.md

 analytic form.

-We computed these inner products between every pair of functions, producing something analagous to a covariance matrix $$X$$ of dimension 1379 x 1379.
+We computed these inner products between every pair of functions, producing something analagous to a covariance matrix $X$ of dimension 1379 x 1379.
-Then we scaled it into a correlation matrix $$Y$$ so that we only measure the similarity of the shapes, ignoring the magnitude:
+Then we scaled it into a correlation matrix $Y$ so that we only measure the similarity of the shapes, ignoring the magnitude:

 $$